lesgourg/class_public/DarkAgesModule/sphinx-documentation/install.rst

 Prerequisites
 -------------

-For the use of the DarkAges package, you need a clean installation of Python_ (version 2.7) with the the numpy_ and the scipy_ module.
+For the use of the DarkAges package, you need a clean installation of Python_ (version 2.7 or version 3.x) with the the numpy_ and the scipy_ module.

-.. warning:: Even though the code being written to be compatible with version 3.0, the compatibility is not fully tested yet
+Since version 1.1.0 the code is compatible to work with both common major versions 2.7 and 3.x.
+To ensure upward compatibility the **future** package is required.

 In addition to this minimal setting you will need to have the following two packages to be installed